dogweather/forkful/content/en/c-sharp/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means checking how they relate—is one earlier, later, or the exact same moment as the other.
-Programmers do this to handle scheduling, age verification, events triggering, and more—basically any time we need to measure time differences or sequence events.

 ## How to:
 Let’s dive into C# for date comparisons.
 Say we’ve got two `DateTime` objects, `date1` and `date2`.
 We compare using `DateTime.Compare(date1, date2)`, `date1.CompareTo(date2)`, or comparing properties directly:

 ```C#